Back to Reference

 Power and environmental monitoring

-Energy efficiency is a top concern for data centers.
+As the data center industry is one of the fastest growing energy users in the U.S., energy efficiency is a top concern for data centers.
 DCIM software helps monitor power consumption, cooling efficiency, and environmental factors like temperature and humidity, reducing waste and improving sustainability.

 Capacity planning and optimization